 - may be banned from claiming EITC for the next ten years if we find the error is because of fraud.

-- A $500 penalty for each failure to comply with EITC due diligence requirements for returns required to be filed after December 31, 2011.
-The penalty amounts are covered in IRC section 6695(g).
+- a $500 penalty for each failure to comply with EITC due diligence requirements (reference: IRC section 6695(g)).

-- A minimum penalty of $1,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to an, unreasonable position.
-(For reference see IRC section 6694(a))*
+- A minimum penalty of $1,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to an unreasonable position (reference: IRC section 6694(a))

-- A minimum penalty of $5,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to your reckless or intentional disregard of rules or regulations.
-(For reference see IRC 6694(b))*
+- A minimum penalty of $5,000 if you prepare a client return and IRS finds any part of the amount of taxes owed is due to your reckless or intentional disregard of rules or regulations (reference: IRC 6694(b))

-- IRS can also penalize an employer or employing firm if an employee fails to comply with the EITC due diligence requirements.
-(There are only specific circumstances when an employer is subject to the due diligence penalty.
-See our Due Diligence FAQs for the circumstances and ways an employer can prevent penalties).
+IRS can also penalize an employer or employing firm if an employee fails to comply with the EITC due diligence requirements.
+There are only specific circumstances when an employer is subject to the due diligence penalty (reference: Treasury Regulations 1.6695.2(c)).
+See our Due Diligence FAQs for the circumstances and ways an employer can prevent penalties.

 If you receive a return-related penalty, you can also face: